Contributed By Yoon & Yang LLC

 Registration of copyrights can be checked at the official website of the Korea Copyright Commission.

 The list of categories provided in Article 4(1) of the Copyright Act is not comprehensive.
-Copyright protection can be awarded to any work that meets the general requirements under Article 2(1) of the Copyright Act (see 2.1 Copyright Protection: Essential Elements).
+Copyright protection can be awarded to any work that meets the general requirements under Article 2(1) of the Copyright Act, see 2.1 Essential Elements of Copyright Protection.
 Fixation is not required for copyright protection.
 Unrecorded improvisations can be protected.

 To qualify for copyright protection, software is not required to meet specific elements other than the general requirements for protection.
 However, the Supreme Court tends to carefully examine the creativity of functional works such as software.
 The creativity of a functional work is rarely recognised if the work expresses practical ideas or functions in accordance with expressions generally used in the field.
 The Copyright Act protects software not for its function, but for creative expressions of a series of instructions which implement such function.